mosi1910/mosi1910/README.md

 ## 🎓 About Me

-I'm pursuing a Master's degree focused on building secure, reliable, and hardened infrastructure.
+I'm a Master's student specializing in secure infrastructure, Linux systems, and network security.

+I focus on designing, hardening, and monitoring reliable systems with security-first principles.

 I’m particularly interested in: